benjymous/annotations/sandman/sandman.46.md

 - Jacob Solomon Weinstein (jacobw@phoenix.Princeton.EDU) noted Carroll's _Sylvie and Bruno_.
 - Lance Smith (lsmith@myria.cs.umn.edu) and David Goldfarb (goldfarb@ocf.berkeley.edu) spotted Mervyn's earlier appearance (see also #42 for other eagle-eyed spotters).
 - Lance and Glenn Carnagey (lf7z@ellis.uchicago.edu) collaborated again on the Appendix.
-- Lance also noted the change in Faramon's name and identified a couple of books.
+- Lance also noted the change in Faramond's name and identified a couple of books.
 David Goldfarb also did the latter.
 - "Buxom" Bill Sherman <sherman@math.ucla.edu>, Kenneth Jennings <kiii@u.washington.edu>, and Mike Collins (mcollins@nyx.cs.du.edu) noted the aphorism "tempus fugit".
 Kenneth and Mike also identified the Lewis book, as did Andrew David Weiland <aw1s+@andrew.cmu.edu>.
 - Abhijit Khale (Abhijit_Khale@transarc.com) confirmed the Kai Lung identification.
 Lance Smith provided most of the information in the Appendix.
 - Jonathan Coxhead (JCoxhead@acorn.co.uk) confirmed the Nesbit identification, as did Alexx Kay (Alexx@world.std.com) who also noted an example of nine-line poetry.